 - Pulsed lasers with a 1µm gain medium together with OPO crystals can generate eye-safe output useful for target illumination or range-finding.

 - Difference frequency generation (DFG) to mix a fixed pump with a tunable laser allows generation of wavelengths suitable for trace gas detection in the 3-5 µm range.

 - Visible laser light can be produced by second harmonic generation (SHG) of a near IR laser in MgO:PPLN.

-Applications of PPLNChemical fingerprinting, compact laser displays, countermeasures, difference frequency generation (DFG), laser cooling, laser display, microscopy, range-finding, second harmonic generation (SHG), sensing, target illumination, telecommunications, wavelength conversion.
+Applications of PPLNChemical fingerprinting, compact laser displays, countermeasures, difference frequency generation (DFG), laser cooling, microscopy, range-finding, second harmonic generation (SHG), sensing, target illumination, telecommunications, wavelength conversion.